pku-lemonade/recipe/docs/lab/weekly_report.md

 ## Who will read my report?

-Every member of LEMONDAE can read your report.
+Every member of LEMONADE can read your report.

 ## When should I send the weekly report?